microsoft/PowerToys/doc/releases/tests-checklist-template.md

  * Run PowerToys as user:
    - [ ] Verify `Win + Shift + /` opens the guide
    - [ ] Change the hotkey to a different shortcut (e.g. `Win + /`) and verify it works
-   * Restore the `Win + Shift + /` hotkey
+   * Restore the `Win + Shift + /` hotkey.
    - [ ] Open the guide and close it pressing `Esc`
    - [ ] Open the guide and close it pressing and releasing the `Win` key
-   * In the Settings change the duration from 900ms to 200ms
-   - [ ] Verify the guide open quicker
-   * Restore the 900ms duration
- * Run PowerToys as admin:
-   - [ ] Open an elevated app and keep it on foreground
+ * With PowerToys running as a user, open an elevated app and keep it on foreground:
    - [ ] Verify `Win + Shift + /` opens the guide
- * Run PowerToys as user
    - [ ] Verify some of the shortcuts shown in the guide work and the guide is closed when pressed

 ### OOBE
  * Quit PowerToys